fadedimon/forma/packages/forma-react/README.md

 **Lists**

 To get lists , just add `[]` at the end of elements name.
-No matter how many elements there is with this name (one or many), their data will be joined into list
+No matter how many elements there are with this name (one or many), their data will be joined into list

 For example: